We all want to retire happy. That’s tough to argue with even though happiness is different for everyone.

 - PASS – Achieving this goal and doing well at it

 - AVERAGE – Have made progress, but needs more work

 GOAL – To not have to worry about finances and have enough income from investments so spending principle is not required

 GRADE – PASS.
 We are doing fine here.
 The passive income from our investments more than covers our expenses.
 Both Mrs. DD and I work in encore careers that provide additional financial resources.
 Working is optional for us.
 Financially, we do not have to do so.
 We have started planning for “full-time retirement” living.

 In addition, GYM desires to have enough money to have in-home care if necessary in her older years.
 Chronic, long term health and aging conditions are hard to budget for and very expensive if significant care is required.

 This is where the question of how much is enough gets complicated.
 I think we have enough, but you never really know what the future will bring.
 We have elected not to purchase long term care insurance up to this point in time.

 RETIRE HAPPY-GOAL 2

-GOAL – Have a life full of purpose and meaning
+GOAL – Have a life full of purpose, abundance, and meaning

 GRADE – PASS.
 I’m doing well here.
 It fits with my “never retire philosophy“.
 Since turning financially independent, I have earned a master’s degree in accounting, teach part time at a local university and have started this personal finance website, Dividends Diversify.